Zheng-Meng/zhengmengzhai.github.io/_pages/research.md

 The chaotic systems can be predicted of the state variables in-short term and attractor reonstruction in long-term.

 We have utilized reservoir computing to predict the behavior of chaotic systems, including the Lorenz, Mackey-Glass, and Kuramoto-Sivashinsky systems, and so on, over both short and long terms.
-Our studies reveal that introducing an optimal level of noise enhances performance, a phenomenon we describe as stochastic resonance.
+Our studies reveal that introducing an optimal level of noise enhances performance, a phenomenon we describe as **stochastic resonance**.
 To assess short-term prediction effectiveness, we defined prediction stability and horizon indicators.
-For evaluating long-term predictions (attractor reconstruction), we defined $\textsf{\color{blue}{deviation value}}$ (DV) as the key performance indicator.
+For evaluating long-term predictions (attractor reconstruction), we defined **deviation value** (DV) as the key performance indicator.

 #### Relevant Publications: